AdobeDocs/commerce-cloud-service.en/help/user/dev-tools/commerce-cli.md

 >[!TIP]
 >
->If you are experiencing problems with the CLI, see [Command-line authentication](cli-authentication.md) or try updating the CLI tools.
+>If you are experiencing problems with the CLI, see [Command-line authentication](aio-cli-authentication.md) or try updating the Adobe I/O CLI tools.

 ## Commerce commands

 Commerce commands are part of the Cloud Manager plugin.
-Use the following to list the available Commerce commands:
+The `bin/magento` commands are essential to interacting with the Commerce application.
+Use the following to list the available `bin/magento` commands:

 ```bash
 aio cloudmanager:commerce:bin-magento